 Religious Education (RE) is different from the rest of the school syllabus in the UK.
-There are National Curriculum attainment levels for different ages, but the actual content is up to each individual school or authority.
-The many church-linked state schools are free to choose primarily Christian material, and any parent can withdraw their children from RE if they wish.
+There are National Curriculum attainment levels for different ages; but the actual content is up to each individual school or authority.
+The many church-linked state schools are free to choose primarily Christian material.
+Any parent can withdraw their children from RE if they wish.

 Home educators can, of course, do whatever they like as far as religious education goes.
-If the family has a particular set of religious beliefs, they will no doubt teach their children about them, whether they’re in school or not.
+If the family has a particular set of religious beliefs, they will no doubt teach their children about them, whether they are in school or not.

-As Christians, we brought our sons up to believe in the Christian God, and introduced them to Bible stories and church at a young age.
-They attended a Church of England state school in the UK for a few years, where the RE curriculum was basically Christian, with sessions introducing children to features of other religions too.
-I felt this useful – how can Christians ever reach out to those of other faiths if they know nothing about them?
+As Christians, we brought our sons up to believe in the Christian God.
+We introduced them to Bible stories and church at a young age.
+They attended a Church of England state school in the UK for a few years.
+The RE curriculum was basically Christian, and there were also sessions introducing children to features of other religions.
+I felt this useful – how can Christians ever communicate with those of other faiths if they know nothing about them?

 The Internet has a wealth of information about religions, although not too many interactive or activity sites.
-Here are a few as starting points to children wanting to know more about religious symbols or festivals.
-The majority are Christian since that’s my background and belief, but there are a few about world religions in general which should lead to further links and some with activities or explanations about some of the other religions:
+Here are a few starting points for children wanting to know more about religious symbols or festivals.
+The majority are Christian since that is my background and belief.
+But there are a few about world religions in general.
+These should lead to further links; some have activities or explanations about some of the other religions:

-What is religion? – from the ‘united religions initiative’ (URI) this is an outline of what we actually mean by religion, suitable for children of about eight and upwards asking this sort of question.
+What is religion? – from the ‘united religions initiative’ (URI).
+This is an outline of what we actually mean by religion.
+It is suitable for children of about eight and upwards asking this sort of question.

-World religions facts – focus on the six major world religions, this is a primary school site with basic information and statistics.
+World religions facts – a focus on the six major world religions.
+This is a primary school site with basic information and statistics.
 For children of about 7-11.

-Religion and ethics – from the BBC site, a succinct outline of the beliefs and practices of seventeen world religions.
-Suitable for those of about 10 and over.
+Religion and ethics – from the BBC site.
+This site has a succinct outline of the beliefs and practices of seventeen world religions.
+It is suitable for those of about 10 and over.

-E-Sword – a very comprehensive package, free to download, with the Bible in various versions, as well as commentaries and other features.
+E-Sword – a very comprehensive package, free to download.
+It includes the Bible in various versions, as well as commentaries and other features.

 Traditions of Easter – historical overview of how Easter developed, what its origins are, and where some of the traditions developed.
 For any age.

-The history of Christmas – from the History Channel, an explanation of how the celebration of Christmas started from a historical perspective.
+The history of Christmas – from the History Channel.
+This is an explanation of how the celebration of Christmas started, from a historical perspective.

-Jewish Children’s Learning Network – intended for Jewish children primarily, this has clear explanations of Jewish history, festivals and beliefs.
+Jewish Children’s Learning Network – intended for Jewish children, primarily.
+This site has clear explanations of Jewish history, festivals and beliefs.
 For children of about seven and older.

-The story of Passover – written for children, this explains the Jewish custom of celebrating Passover, and what its origins are.
+The story of Passover – written for children.
+This site explains the Jewish custom of celebrating Passover, and what its origins are.
 For any age.

-Islam Guide – a useful site explaining Islam, intended as education for those who are not Muslims but would like to understand better what this religion is about.
+Islam Guide – a useful site explaining Islam.
+It is intended as educational for those who are not Muslims but would like to understand better what this religion is about.

-An introduction to Buddhism – extensive site with a lot of text, most suitable for teenagers wanting to know in depth about this religion. ‘
+An introduction to Buddhism – an extensive site with a lot of text.
+Most suitable for teenagers wanting to know in depth about this religion. ‘

 Hinduism for Kids – from About.com, this gives sites relevant to children about Hindus